 It is in this context that we have secured funding for a new phase of research seeking to answer three key questions:

-We hope to use the findings of this research to improve local authority policy and practice in providing a safety net for vulnerable migrants, in relation to; funding and commissioning, accommodation, subsistence, provision of information and advice and communications, including providing indicative guidance on ‘minimum standards’ – both for directly supported families and adults, but also for the wider NRPF cohort.
+We hope to use the findings of this research to improve local authority policy and practice in providing a safety net for vulnerable migrants regarding funding and commissioning, accommodation, subsistence, provision of information and advice and communications, including providing indicative guidance on ‘minimum standards’ – both for directly supported families and adults, but also the wider NRPF cohort.

-We also hope to support the devolved administrations in setting out distinctive NRPF approaches, whilst using our evidence base to make the case for change on national NRPF policy through amplifying the voice of local government, using their expertise in delivering this vital service to support policy change.
+We also hope to support the devolved administrations in setting out distinctive NRPF approaches whilst using our evidence base to make a case for change in national NRPF policy through amplifying the voice of local government, using their expertise in delivering this vital service to support policy change.

-Through our Inclusive Cities programme we already have example of local authorities working to change, from new approaches to service delivery in Bristol, London and Liverpool, to collective ambition through the ‘Everyone Home’ collective aiming to set out a countrywide approach in Scotland.
-We hope that this research can help to galvanise change at the local level.
+Through our Inclusive Cities programme, we already have examples of local authorities working to change, from new approaches to service delivery in Bristol, London and Liverpool to collective ambition through the ‘Everyone Home’ collective aiming to set out a countrywide approach in Scotland.
+We hope this research can help galvanise change at the local level.

-Could you be the person to help us to deliver this ambitious agenda ?
-We’re currently recruiting for the talented researcher who can help lead this vital initiative.
+Could you be the person to help us to deliver this ambitious agenda?
+We’re currently recruiting for a talented researcher who can help lead this vital initiative.
 If you think that could be you, find out more here on our vacancies page (closing date 14 April 2022).